bertreb/pimatic-smartmeter-stats/README.md

 Configuration

 The statistics are calculated on a daily bases starting at midnight.
-The available statistics variables are, Hourly (update at start of every hour):
+The statistics variables are available per hour or per day.

+Hourly (update at start of every hour):
 - temperatureHour - last hour average outdoor temperature
 - temperatureInHour - last hour average outdoor temperature (optional)